 Surfshark is an excellent option for anyone on a budget that's also looking to access the world's content.
-You'll get access to loads of Netflix libraries plus iPlayer, Amazon Prime and more, and its current deal is also offering a great price – just $2.49 a month.View Deal
+You'll get access to US Netflix, plus iPlayer, Amazon Prime and more, and its current deal is also offering a great price – just $2.21 a month with three months free.

 The best streaming VPN today

 From our testing, ExpressVPN is our #1-ranked VPN on the market.
-However, one if its standout features is its excellent capabilities as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.
+However, one of its standout features is its excellent capability as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.